boystrange/ProgramVerification/src/Chapter/NaturalNumbers.lagda.md

 3. Here we use reflexivity once more to rewrite `succ (y + x)` into `(succ y) + x`, again using the definition of `+` (but from right to left!).
-4. Finally, we use the auxiliary property `+-succ` proved before to shift the application of `succ` from the left to the right operand.
+4. Finally, we use the auxiliary property `+-succ` proved earlier to shift the application of `succ` from the left to the right operand.